-The objectives of the Kakori Conspiracy were to:
+The objectives of the Kakori Kand/Conspiracy were to:

-- Gain funds from the HRA by taking the money from the British Administration by force.
+- Gain funds for the HRA by taking money from the British Administration through force.

 - Create a positive image of the HRA among Indians by attacking a high- profile British government target with minimum collateral damage.

 The robbery was planned by Ram Prasad Bismil and Ashfaqullah Khan.
 It was executed by Bismil, Khan, Chandrashekhar Azad, Rajendra Lahiri, Shachindra Bakshi, Keshab Chakravarty, Murari Lal Khanna(Gupta), Banwari Lal, Mukundi Lal Gupta and Manmathnath Gupta.
 The target was the guard cabin, carrying money collected from various railway stations to be deposited in Lucknow.
 Though no passengers were targeted by the revolutionaries, one passenger named Ahmed Ali was killed in the crossfire between the guards and revolutionaries.
 This made it a manslaughter case.

 - 8 August 1925: Decision to rob the government treasury to buy arms is taken at an HRA meeting.

 - 9 August 1925: Revolutionaries stop the Number 8 Down train near Kakori from Saharanpur to Lucknow and loot Rs.
 8000 from the guard cabin.

 - British Administration launches a manhunt to arrest the revolutionaries.

 - 26 Sept 1925: Ram Prasad Bismil is arrested by the colonial authorities.